melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

 2. **Visualise the aligned BAM file with IGV.** The Integrated Genome Viewer, IGV, is a very popular tool for visualising aligned NGS data.
 It will run on your computer (not on the server).
     * *Note: if you are already familiar with IGV, you may want to go through this section quickly, but it's still a good idea to launch IGV for use in later steps.*
     * In the green dataset box for your BAM file in the history panel, you will see some *display with IGV* links.
-Launch IGV by clicking the *current* link.
+Launch IGV by clicking the *web current* link.
 If IGV is already running on your computer, instead click the *local* link.
 If you have problems you can instead launch IGV by visiting https://www.broadinstitute.org/software/igv/download.
     * _If_ your BAM file was not automatically loaded, download and open it:
         * Download the BAM file AND the BAM index (BAI file) by clicking the floppy-disk icon in the green dataset window and selecting each file in turn.
 Make sure these two files are in the same directory.
         * In IGV, select the correct reference genome, *hg19*, in the top-left drop-down menu.